earthkid123/earthkid123.github.io/Food_Recipes.md

 6.)
 Once that is done I let it sit for an hour or so too cook and stir every 10 minutes the food to make sure it doesnt burn on a medium to high heat (for my stove at least). <br />

-7. Serve after the hour or leave it on low until you serve.
+7.)
+Serve after the hour or leave it on low until you serve.
 This dish goes well I hear with Riesling as per my fiancee. <br />

 **Fudge Brownies** <br />

 1.)
-I don't have a step by step here because I got this from a Tasty video but when I make brownies for a party or in general for fun this is recipe I use it is easily the best and the brownies are always a hit the link is here:[Fudgy Brownies](https://tasty.co/recipe/the-best-fudgy-brownies) <br />
+I don't have a step by step here because I got this from a Tasty video but when I make brownies for a party or in general for fun this is recipe I use it is easily the best and the brownies are always a hit the link is here: [Fudgy Brownies](https://tasty.co/recipe/the-best-fudgy-brownies) <br />